wpensar/ionic-orm/README.md

 * create one-to-one, many-to-one, one-to-many, many-to-many relations between tables
 * and much more ...

-TypeORM uses Data Mapper pattern, unlike all other JavaScript ORMs that currently exist, which means you can write loosely coupled, scalable, maintainable applications with less problems.
+Ionic-ORM uses TypeORM's Data Mapper pattern, unlike all other JavaScript ORMs that currently exist, which means you can write loosely coupled, scalable, maintainable applications with less problems.

-The benefit of using TypeORM for the programmer is the ability to focus on the business logic and worry about persistence only as a secondary problem.
+The benefit of using Ionic-ORM for the programmer is the ability to focus on the business logic and worry about persistence only as a secondary problem.

-TypeORM is highly influenced by other ORMs, such as [Hibernate](http://hibernate.org/orm/) and [Doctrine](http://www.doctrine-project.org/).

 ## Installation